vbharadwaj-bk/ortho_tt_subspace_embedding/README.md

 You can find the data from our sparse tensor experiments at <https://portal.nersc.gov/project/m1982/hdf5_sparse_tensors/>.
-These are sparse tensor datasets from <frostt.io> stored in HDF5 format (for fast reads / writes).
+These are sparse tensor datasets from <frostt.io> stored in HDF5 format (for fast reads / writes) without modification.
 Use a tool like `curl` to download a dataset, e.g.

 ```shell
 [zsh]> cd data